• Skip navigation

 • Networks

-The Graduate Centre coordinates doctoral programmes financed both externally (for example by the German Research Foundation (DFG)) and internally.
-In addition to the structured programmes, the Centre provides services to doctoral candidates from all faculties who are pursuing an individual doctoral degree.
+The Graduate Center coordinates doctoral programs financed both externally (e.g. by DFG) and internally.
+In addition to the structured programs, the Center provides services to doctoral candidates from all faculties who are pursuing an individual doctoral degree.

-The FAU Graduate Centre acts across all faculties and subject areas to encourage new talent and functions as an umbrella organisation for the graduate schools and doctoral programmes at FAU that offer structured doctoral degrees.
-It is the central platform for mediating between all young researchers and their superiors, supervisors and mentors.
+The FAU Graduate Center acts across all faculties and subject areas to encourage new talent and functions as an umbrella organization for the graduate schools and doctoral programs at FAU that offer structured doctoral degrees.
+It is the central platform for mediating between all early career researchers and their managers, supervisors and mentors.

 Coordination via steering committee

-The Graduate Centre coordinates the overall processes governing doctoral degrees at FAU and ensuring the quality of the General Doctoral Regulations of FAU with the help of the academic steering committee, which includes representatives of the bodies responsible for doctoral degrees.
+The Graduate Center coordinates the overall processes governing doctoral degrees at FAU and ensuring the quality of the General doctoral regulations of FAU with the help of the steering committee, which includes faculty representatives for doctoral degrees.

-The FAU graduate schools are faculty-specific or interdisciplinary institutions with a broad research focus that offer structured doctoral degrees or a structured doctoral degree programme.
-Other research training groups or doctoral degree programmes covering the same topics may be assigned to the graduate schools.
+The FAU graduate schools are faculty-specific or interdisciplinary institutions with a broad research focus that offer structured doctoral degrees or a structured doctoral degree program.
+Other research training groups or doctoral degree programs covering the same topics may be assigned to the graduate schools.
 The graduate schools belong to FAU.

 The following graduate schools are currently established at FAU: